bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Deploy-React-App-To-Heroku-Using-Postgres---Express.md

     heroku run npm run sequelize db:seed:all

 Note: You can interact with your database this way as you’d like, but beware that `db:drop` cannot be run in the Heroku environment.
-If you want to drop and create the database, you need to remove and add back the “Heroku Postgres” add-on.
+If you want to drop and create the database, you need to remove and add back the "Heroku Postgres” add-on.

 Another way to interact with the production application is by opening a bash shell through your terminal by running: